GenomicsAotearoa/Nextflow_Workshop/docs/setup/setup.md

 One of the differences between running on NeSI or your own machine is that on NeSI we pre-install popular software and make it available to our users, whereas on your own machine you need to install the software yourself (e.g., using a package manager such as conda).

-??? jupyter "Connect to Jupyter on NeSI"
+??? jupyter "Connect to Jupyter on NeSI - Make sure to spawn `4CPU`, `8GB` Jupyter sessions"

     1. Connect to [https://jupyter.nesi.org.nz](https://jupyter.nesi.org.nz)
     2. <p>Enter NeSI username, HPC password, and 6 digit second factor token (as set on <a href="https://my.nesi.org.nz/account/hpc-account">MyNeSI</a>)<br>![image](../images/jupyter_login_labels_updated.png)</p>